ArshanAlam/frontend-web-template/README.md

 ## Running tests
-To run all jests in the frontend, please execute `./gradlew test`.
+To run all tests in the frontend, please execute `./gradlew test`.